TabbyML/tabby/docs/installation.md

 The images include:

+* the NVIDIA libraries cuBLAS and cuDNN to support GPU execution
 * the C++ library installed in `/opt/ctranslate2`
 * the Python module installed in the Python system packages
 * the translator executable, which is the image entrypoint: